Mhamzakhan817-ai/MAD-FALL25/Assignment-3/README.md

 • Professional profile optimization
 • Proposal writing and positioning

-A total of **25 bids** were submitted for web and mobile application development projects.
+A total of 26 bids were submitted for web and mobile application development projects.

 ────────────────────────────────────